 “Local is where all problems are.
 It’s very important to document information and communicate everything to other residents around you.
 If you communicate the problems properly, then you will always gather support around your cause”, said Meera.
 She gave the example of community activity in Basavanagar, where enough citizens have come to not only help out in their own initiatives but also help 5 other neighboring wards to be Plastic Free.

 The question of how to tackle mafia who deal with garbage, etc. came up.
-Ms Malini described how she gets threats all the time, but one just has to continue the work they are doing and no body ever comes to stop the good work.
-Ms. Malini also gave more details on the widely accepted 2 bin 1 bag method of garbage segragation and how they started their waste management saga from her own apartment which now has developed it into a pan Bangalore initiative.
+Ms Malini described how she gets threats all the time, but one just has to continue the work they are doing and nobody ever comes to stop the good work.
+Ms. Malini also gave more details on the widely accepted 2 bin 1 bag method of garbage segregation and how they started their waste management saga from her own apartment which now has developed it into a pan Bangalore initiative.

 Mr. Arvind Keerthi mentioned how lake rejuvenation can be done through means like getting CSR funds from corporates to be donated for such neighborhood initiatives.
 Mr Subbaiah gave some valuable inputs on how apartment MC members can start with small initiatives and then make them really big.
 He gave example of Sanjaynagar, where he had started an initiative of cleaning up roads.
 It started with cleaning 1 road with participation of 1 apartment.
 Now many apartment complexes have joined this drive and now this is an initiative being practiced across Sanjaynagar.